takama/caldera/README.md

 ./caldera
 Caldera boilerplate version: v0.0.1 build date: 2018-09-15T12:02:17+07

-Provide name for your Github account: my-account Provide name for your service (my-service): new-service Provide description for your service (My service): Very new service Do you need API for the service? (y/n): y
+Provide name for your Github account (my-account):
+Provide name for your service (my-service): new-service Provide description for your service (New service): Very new service Do you need API for the service? (y/n): y
 What kind of API do you need? (rest,grpc): grpc
 Do you need one more API for the service? (y/n): y